Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 # Single Load Cell

-One of the Loadcells is replaced by 2x 1K resistors to complete the 2nd half of the Wheatstone Bridge.
+One of the 3 wire load cells is replaced by 2x 1K resistors to complete the 2nd half of the Wheatstone Bridge.

 Usefull Info: Step 2 on the link below shows the relevant connections between the remaining loadcell and resistors.